The Cheltenham Festival is the pinnacle of jump racing in the UK and Ireland with four days of high-class action being served up.

 Yankee (11 bets) / Lucky 15 (15 bets) / Heinz (57 bets) / Lucky 63 (63 bets)

-A multiple bet consisting of 11, 15, 57, or 63 bets depending on your mood.
+A multiple bet consisting of 11, 15, 57, or 63 bets depending on your mood – and for Cheltenham week Paddy is doubling the odds if you have just one winner on this multiple bet. .
 These are multiple bets where you picks four / five and six selections in different event to try and get a maximum return form what can be a reasonably modest outcome.
 Simply, multiply your stake by the number of permutations, e.g £1 Lucky 15 = £1 x 15 bets ( 4 single bets, 6 doubles, 4 trebles, and 1 four-fold accumulator) for a total stake of £15.

 One selection must win for a return in these bets (except for two in a Yankee (11) & two in a Heinz (57) which exclude the single bet element) .
 The theory is that the more winners you have, the more permutations kick into play as the doubles, trebles and acca’s roll up to give you a bigger return rather than backing each as singles.
 That’s the theory anyway!